 In addition, SAFE Place clinicians may provide education and training about topics related to child sexual abuse to interested community agencies and parent groups.

-- Providing caregivers with education about typical sexual development
+- Educating caregivers about typical sexual development

 - Improving the quality of communication between caregiver and child about difficult experiences

 - Connecting families to appropriate resources in the community and making referrals

 In many cases, children who have experienced sexual abuse or other forms of maltreatment will benefit from trauma-focused psychotherapy to address symptoms related to the abuse.

 Safe Place clinicians are trained in providing trauma-focused cognitive behavioral therapy (TF-CBT).
 TF-CBT is a short-term treatment that may work in as few as 12 sessions.
 Treatment may be provided for longer periods depending on the child’s and family’s needs.

 Trauma-focused cognitive behavioral therapy is an evidence-based treatment model focused on: